Attachmate Worldwide | Contact Us | NetIQ.com

 • SSL/TLS provides secure transfers, end-to-end.

-Limitations of FTP with SSL/TLS
+Limitations of FTPS

-• The FTP server must support SSL.
+• The FTP server must support SSL/TLS.

 • FTP cannot be eliminated from the enterprise environment.